 Airforce Velocity Stacks uses industry 4.0 to super charge product development

-Airforce Velocity was looking for a partner that could produce parts that were precise and robust enough for real-life testing in a vehicle’s engine compartment, with rapid turnaround and a collaborative approach to product development where part manufacturing is considered at all points of design.
+Airforce Velocity was looking for a partner that could produce parts that were precise and robust enough for real-life testing in a vehicle’s engine compartment, with rapid turnaround and a collaborative approach to product development and where part manufacturing is considered at all points of design.

 Custom prototyping with rapid part iteration and refinement